 Do you use wrapping paper or gift bags for presents?
 In our home we use more wrapping paper for the kids and more gift bags for the adults.
 I remember the excitement of tearing open a package on Christmas morning and it just doesn’t seem as exciting to pull something out of a gift bag.
 I love the ease and convenience a gift bag provides, but there is just something about wrapping paper.

 To add a more personal touch to gifts, we enjoy making our own gift wrap.
 It’s easy to make personal and unique wrapping paper with just a few basic supplies.
 If you have easel paper and rollers or even sponges or stamps, you can create this Kid Made Gift Wrap for any occasion just by changing up the paint colors.
+Don’t forget to check out these 20 Toddler Christmas Activities.

 You will need: